azazellochg/em_health/docs/getting_started.rst

    - Health Monitor client
    - Scheduled task for continuous data export to a location shared with Linux PC

-.. tip:: A single support PC with Health Monitor can connect to different microscopes if they are all on the same network.
+.. tip:: A single Health Monitor client (e.g. on a support PC) can connect to different microscopes if they are all on the same network.

 2. Linux PC running ``EMHealth`` with:

    - Access to the shared directory with exported files
-   - Watchdog service monitoring for modified XML files
+   - Watchdog service monitoring modified XML files
    - Automatic data import pipeline

 Prerequisites